 Are Swing Tags the Same as Clothing Labels And What Different?

-You buy new clothes, you often notice two types of identifiers: a swing tag hanging from the garment and a clothing label sewn or printed inside.
+When you buy new clothes, you often notice two types of identifiers: a swing tag hanging from the garment and a clothing label sewn or printed inside.
 Although both provide product information, they serve very different purposes.
 Understanding the difference helps brands communicate better with customers and helps shoppers make smarter choices.

-What Are Swingn Tags & Clothing Labels
+What are Swing Tags & Clothing Labels?

-=> Read More: Swing Tags Explained: Purpose, Design, and Best Practices for Apparel Brands
+=> Read More: Swing Tags Explained: Purpose, Design, and Best Practices

-• Size and color
+- Size and color identifiers visible during shopping.

 => Read More: Garment Labelling Requirements for Clothing